 Padded handles make the cover easy to put on and take off, while an adjustable hem cord and attachment straps for the legs ensure this grill cover won’t blow off.
 One style in this manufacturer’s line features a zippered storage pocket that keeps grill accessories close at hand.
 With eight sizes ranging from extra small to 3X-large, you’re likely to find one to fit your grill.
 Classic Accessories also produces the same style cover for outdoor furniture, so you can color-coordinate your patio.

-Char-Broil’s cover comes in two sizes: 2-burner and 3- to 4-burner.
-The 2-burner size measures 52 inches wide by 40 inches tall, while the 3-4 burner size measures 62 inches wide by 42 inches tall.
-Side straps ensure a tight fit over the grill, while a drawstring on the skirt prevents wind from dislodging it
+Char-Broil’s cover comes in two sizes: two-burner and three- to four-burner.
+The two-burner size measures 52 inches wide by 40 inches tall, while the three- to four-burner size measures 62 inches wide by 42 inches tall.
+Side straps ensure a tight fit over the grill, while a drawstring on the skirt prevents wind from dislodging it.

 Adjustable straps hold the cover tight, while padded handles allow for easy removal.
 This grill comes in seven sizes ranging from 30 inches to 75 inches wide.